 We have designed our schools to nurture a rich intellectual life for teachers.
-We give our faculty access to the most accomplished master teachers and the most sophisticated professional learning opportunities in the country.
+We give our faculty access to accomplished master teachers and sophisticated professional learning opportunities.

 Progressive Education Institute